The energetics of Nature’s tangled web

 Those scientists and naturalists who reintroduced the wolves to Yellowstone understood the energetics of Nature’s tangled web.
 And, through the wolf’s restoration of the energy networks, these stewards of Nature used Nature’s basic organizing principles to bring things back to a viable ecosystem.

-Since the subject seems to be popular, I’m offering a series of blog posts that discuss these principles.
+Since the subject of energy flow in Nature seems to be popular, I’m offering a series of blog posts that discuss these principles.
 In this first blog post in the series, I present a summary of Nature’s six organizing principles.
 I will then write a series of six blog posts that discuss each organizing principle in more detail.

 Energy is the fundamental currency for all life on this Earth.
 Nature’s ecosystems are conduits of interconnectivity that act as transporters and transformers of this energy.
 By understanding how Nature’s connections operate, we are able to develop sound, scientifically based environmental conservation strategies.